AbdulShabazz/FFMPEG-PNG-TO-MP4/README.md

 ### Overview

-The Python script `composite_passes.py` provides a more flexible and robust approach to handling missing passes and frames.
+The Python scripts `composite_passes.py`, `single_pass.py` provide a more flexible and robust approach to handling missing passes and frames.
 It performs the following:

 **Detect Available Passes:** Identifies which render passes are present in the specified directory.
 * **Fill Missing Frames:** For each pass, it ensures that all frames are present by duplicating the previous frame or inserting a blank frame using FFmpeg.